-Section 16.
-Section 23-2-403, MCA, is amended to read: "23-2-403.
+"23-2-403.
 Definitions.
 As used in this part, the following definitions apply:

-- (1) "Commission" means the fish, wildlife, and parks commission provided for in 2-15-3402. - (1) "Board" means the state parks and recreation board established in [section 1]. - (2) "Department" means the department of fish, wildlife, and parks provided for in 2-15-3401."
+- (1) "Board" means the state parks and recreation board established in [section 1]. - (1)(2) "Commission" means the fish, and wildlife, and parks commission provided for established in 2-15-3402. - (2)(3) "Department" means the department of fish, wildlife, and parks provided for in 2-15-3401."

 "23-2-404.
 Applicability.
-This part applies to that portion of the Smith River waterway located in Meagher and Cascade Counties lying between the Camp Baker state fishing access site park in Meagher County and the confluence of the Smith River with the Missouri River.
+This part applies to that portion of the Smith River waterway located in Meagher and Cascade Counties lying between the Camp Baker state fishing access site in Meagher County and the confluence of the Smith River with the Missouri River.
 This description does not prevent the department from naming or renaming areas pursuant to 23-1-102."